Minnal Murali: Critical response

-Anna M. M. Vetticad of Firstpost gave the film, four out of five stars and praised the action sequences and said that the film is a "tender drama about a reluctant hero and the pain that is caused by the trivialisation of those who are viewed as the other".
+Anna M. M. Vetticad of Firstpost gave the film 4/5 and praised the action sequences and said that the film is a "tender drama about a reluctant hero and the pain that is caused by the trivialisation of those who are viewed as the other".
 Further saying that "Basil Joseph's film may be a tribute to the Hollywood superhero genre and made on a larger budget than is the norm with Malayalam cinema, but it is also everything that the Malayalam New Wave of the past decade is loved for across India".
 Sajin Srijith of The New Indian Express stated Minnal Murali as "the best superhero film made in India" further saying "The film does something that most superhero movies rarely do.
 When the general approach is to make the audience start caring for the hero first, Basil Joseph's film elects to do the same with the villain.
 Minnal Murali impresses with its originality and its ability to evade comparisons to superheroes from the West."
-Shubhra Gupta of The Indian Express gave three-and-a-half out of five stars and wrote that "like all the best superhero movies, this is a coming-of-age film, where a lost child finally finds direction, knowing where he came from, and where he has to go.
+Shubhra Gupta of The Indian Express gave 3.5/5 and wrote that "like all the best superhero movies, this is a coming-of-age film, where a lost child finally finds direction, knowing where he came from, and where he has to go.
 While the film is aware of its superhero-ness, it never loses sight of the fact that it is set in a real place.
 This is a tough balance, and Basil Joseph gets it just right."
 Saibal Chatterjee of NDTV gave 2.5/5 stars and wrote that "That is how Minnal Murali saunters along, embracing an all-too-literal manner and abandoning a sense of irony as it seeks to convince us that a Batman-like superhero is par for the course in Kerala.
 Are we writing off the film?
 Not at all.
 If nothing else, Minnal Murali aims high enough not to fall with a thud when its wings lose strength.
 It manages to stay afloat even when it dips precariously low."
 Business Line wrote that the film "stands out and is fun to watch despite a few cliché moments."